Tea in Vietnam: How its types and culture are

 • Website: https://loctancuong.com

-This tea brand is one of the reputable companies producing and processing Thai Nguyen tea.
-However, the company has its head office in Hanoi; branches in Ho Chi Minh and Da Nang cities.
+This tea brand is a reputable company that produces and processes Thai Nguyen tea.
+The company has its head office in Hanoi and branches in Ho Chi Minh and Da Nang.

-Tan Cuong Xanh has over 30 different tea products for customers to choose from.
+Tan Cuong Xanh has over 30 different tea products from which customers can choose.
 The company’s featured products include Dinh Tea, Hook Tea, and High-Quality Tan Cuong Tea.

 • Company name: Tan Cuong Xanh Co., Ltd